The Hurt Locker: Critical response

-"He's ordinary, pudgy-faced, quiet, and at first seems to lack the screen charisma to carry a film.
+He's ordinary, pudgy-faced, quiet, and at first seems to lack the screen charisma to carry a film.
 That supposition vanishes in a few minutes, as Renner slowly reveals the strength, confidence and unpredictability of a young Russell Crowe.
 The merging of actor and character is one of the big things to love about this movie...
 It's a creepy marvel to watch James in action.
-He has the cool aplomb, analytical acumen and attention to detail of a great athlete, or a master psychopath, maybe both."Corliss praised the film's "steely calm" tone, reflective of its main character.
-Corliss summarized, "The Hurt Locker is a near-perfect movie about men in war, men at work.
+He has the cool aplomb, analytical acumen and attention to detail of a great athlete, or a master psychopath, maybe both.Corliss praised the "steely calm" tone, reflective of its main character.
+He wrote, "The Hurt Locker is a near-perfect movie about men in war, men at work.
 Through sturdy imagery and violent action, it says that even Hell needs heroes."

 A. O. Scott of The New York Times called The Hurt Locker the best American feature film yet made about the war in Iraq:

-"You may emerge from The Hurt Locker shaken, exhilarated and drained, but you will also be thinking ...
-The movie is a viscerally exciting, adrenaline-soaked tour de force of suspense and surprise, full of explosions and hectic scenes of combat, but it blows a hole in the condescending assumption that such effects are just empty spectacle or mindless noise."Scott noticed that the film reserved criticism of the war but wrote of how the director handled the film's limits, "Ms. Bigelow, practicing a kind of hyperbolic realism, distills the psychological essence and moral complications of modern warfare into a series of brilliant, agonizing set pieces."
+You may emerge from The Hurt Locker shaken, exhilarated and drained, but you will also be thinking ...
+The movie is a viscerally exciting, adrenaline-soaked tour de force of suspense and surprise, full of explosions and hectic scenes of combat, but it blows a hole in the condescending assumption that such effects are just empty spectacle or mindless noise.Scott noticed that the film reserved criticism of the war but wrote of how the director handled the film's limits, "Ms. Bigelow, practicing a kind of hyperbolic realism, distills the psychological essence and moral complications of modern warfare into a series of brilliant, agonizing set pieces."
 He also applauded the convergence of the characters in the film, saying that it "focuses on three men whose contrasting temperaments knit this episodic exploration of peril and bravery into a coherent and satisfying story."
 Kenneth Turan of the Los Angeles Times wrote that the performances of Renner, Mackie, and Geraghty would raise their profiles considerably, and said their characters reveal their "unlooked-for aspects," such as Renner's character being playful with an Iraqi boy.
 Turan applauded Boal's "lean and compelling" script and said of Bigelow's direction, "Bigelow and her team bring an awesome ferocity to re-creating the unhinged mania of bomb removal in an alien, culturally unfathomable atmosphere."

-Guy Westwell of Sight & Sound wrote that the cinematographer Barry Ackroyd provided "sharp handheld coverage" and that Paul N.J.
-Ottosson's sound design "uses the barely perceptible ringing of tinnitus to amp up the tension."
+Guy Westwell of Sight & Sound wrote that the cinematographer Barry Ackroyd provided "sharp handheld coverage" and that Paul N. J. Ottosson's sound design "uses the barely perceptible ringing of tinnitus to amp up the tension."
 Westwell praised the director's skill: